JuliaStats/Distance.jl/README.md

 	- compute distances between a vector and an array comprised of multiple vectors
 	- compute distances between corresponding vectors in two arrays along a specific dimension
 	- compute distances between columns in two matrices in a pairwise manner
-* Specialized functions are used to compute pairwise (Squared) Euclidean distances in a much faster way.
+* Specialized functions are used to compute some distances (e.g. Euclidean) in a much faster way.